Woman drops lawsuit to stop lottery payout

-WJW's Stacey Frey reports lottery challenger Elecia Battle has a record for assault and misusing a credit card.
+Affiliate WJW reports lottery challenger Elecia Battle has a record for assault and misuse of a credit card.

 CNN's David Mattingly reports on the lottery dispute in Ohio.

-Elecia Battle has asked a Cuyahoga County judge to stop Ohio lottery officials from paying Rebecca Jemison, the declared winner of the multi-state drawing on December 30.
+The 40-year-old had asked a Cuyahoga County judge in Cleveland to stop Ohio lottery officials from paying Rebecca Jemison, the declared winner of the $162 million jackpot from the December 30 Mega Millions multistate drawing.

 She was accused of using someone else's credit card number to purchase prescriptions for her family, court records show.

-She was convicted in June 1998, fined $450, and given a 10-day suspended jail term.
-Battle, 40, also has misdemeanor convictions for assault and trespassing, but served no jail time on those charges either, according to court records.
+She was fined $450 and given a 10-day suspended jail term.
+Battle also has misdemeanor convictions for assault and trespassing, but she served no jail time on those charges either, according to court records.

-Ohio Lottery Director Dennis Kennedy said Tuesday that his office was confident Jemison was the rightful winner.
+Ohio Lottery Director Dennis Kennedy said this week that his office was confident Jemison was the rightful winner.

-Jemison, a 34-year-old telecommunications worker at a Cleveland-area hospital, came forward after Battle made her claim and after consulting a lawyer and an accountant.
+Jemison, 34, a telecommunications worker at a Cleveland-area hospital, came forward after Battle made her claim and after consulting a lawyer and accountant.